Scarvy/ticktick-to-sqlite/README.md

 Store app settings for OAuth.

     (venv) $ ticktick-to-sqlite auth
-    Register your application and obtain: Client ID Client secret, and pick a redirect URL and Paste it here:
+    Register your application and obtain: "Client ID", "Client Secret", and pick a "Redirect URL".
+Paste it here:

     Client ID: your_client_id
     Client Secret: your_client_secret